solFHE/solphi-radar-hackathon/README.md

 4. **Balance Monitoring**: Ensures sufficient SOL balance for transaction fees.

 The integration leverages Solana's high throughput and low latency to provide near real-time data storage and retrieval.
+In our demo, we enter logs for continuous advertisement in the browser. we will also do it on different sites in the later part of the demo, you will see it in a moment. we show you the hash transport and matching of the zk-compression process by reflecting our transactions to the terminal with a solana memo and we look at it from the transaction hash we receive.
+Now I will enter the logs of my own project from the browser and let's see how the project will work.

 ## Data Processing Pipeline